 - Available as a Google Sheets add-on, installable directly from the Google Workspace Marketplace

-Supermetrics delivers well within its lane, but that lane is narrow.
-The tool is built exclusively around marketing data sources, so teams looking to connect Google Sheets to operational systems, CRMs, HR platforms, or financial tools will need a different type of connector entirely.
+Supermetrics is built exclusively around marketing data sources, so teams needing to connect Sheets to operational systems, CRMs, or financial tools will need a different connector entirely.

 Best for: Marketing and performance teams that need to automate the flow of campaign and channel data into Google Sheets for reporting, without relying on manual exports from individual platforms.